codazoda/opendraw/README.md

 # OpenDraw

 OpenDraw is a code based drawing tool.
-It's inspired by my work on generative art and by the fantastic OpenSCAD project.
-OpenDraw is for 2D drawing of binary images by writing code.
+It lets you draw 2D binary images by writing code.

 ![OpenDraw Screenshot](opendraw.png)

 This is a very early alpha release that I'm experimenting on.
 It is not year ready for others.

+It's inspired by my work on generative art and by the fantastic OpenSCAD project.

 ## Installing